egeloen/ivory-google-map/doc/service/directions/directions_response.md

 ## Leg

-A directions leg wraps a distance, a durations, a start location, an end location, a start address, an end address and steps.
+A directions leg wraps a distance, a durations, a duration in traffic, a start location, an end location, a start address, an end address and steps.

 ``` php
 foreach ($route->getLegs() as $leg) {